KOMODO NATIONAL PARK

 Actually this is the same story as with trips from Labuan Bajo when it comes to safety.

-There have been accidents reported with the most tragic one in August 2014 when a touristboat on the way to Labuan Bajo ran into a reef and sank near Sangeang island north of Sumbawa.
+There have been accidents reported with the most tragic one in August 2014 when a touristboat on the way to Labuan Bajo ran into a reef and sank near Sangeang island north of Sumbawa and lives were lost.

 So for safety I refer to the chapter here above.